SvetG/Feedreader-Jasmin-Testing/README.md

 The following is the initial README with the project overview.

 ## Instructions
+Clone or Download the repository.
+Extract the files to a file of your choice.
+Right click the index.html file and open in a modern browser of your choice.
+Scroll down to the bottom to view the tests.

+**Scroll to the bottom of this README to view Summary of Tests, Resources, and Dependencies**

 In this project you are given a web-based application that reads RSS feeds.
 The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
 Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
 That's where you come in.